RobFeng/Professional-Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Prioritizing the list and working on them in order.
 - [ ] Arranging a triage meeting with all project managers.
 - [x] Alerting management to the impediments and their impact.
+- [ ] Add each open impediment to the Product Backlog.

 **[⬆ Back to Top](#table-of-contents)**